Ernest Renan: Late scholarly career

 Shifting away from his pessimism regarding liberalism's prospects during the 1870s while still believing in the necessity of an intellectual elite to influence democratic society for the good, Renan rallied to support the French Third Republic, humorously describing himself as a légitimiste, that is, a person who needs "about ten years to accustom myself to regarding any government as legitimate," and adding "I, who am not a republican a priori, who am a simple Liberal quite willing to adjust myself to a constitutional monarchy, would be more loyal to the Republic than newly converted republicans."
 The progress of the sciences under the Republic and the latitude given to the freedom of thought that Renan cherished above all had allayed many of his previous fears, and he opposed the deterministic and fatalist theories of philosophers like Hippolyte Taine.

 As he got older, he contemplated his childhood.
 He was nearly sixty when, in 1883, he published the autobiographical Souvenirs d'Enfance et de Jeunesse which, after the Life of Jesus, is the work by which he is chiefly known.

 They showed the blasé modern reader that a world no less poetic, no less primitive than that of the Origins of Christianity still existed within living memory on the northwestern coast of France.
 It has the Celtic magic of ancient romance and the simplicity, the naturalness, and the veracity which the 19th century prized so highly.
 But his Ecclesiastes, published a few months earlier, his Drames Philosophiques, collected in 1888, give a more adequate image of his fastidious critical, disenchanted, yet optimistic spirit.
 They show the attitude towards uncultured Socialism of a philosopher liberal by conviction, by temperament an aristocrat.
 We learn in them how Caliban (democracy), the mindless brute, educated to his own responsibility, makes after all an adequate ruler; how Prospero (the aristocratic principle or the mind) accepts his dethronement for the sake of greater liberty in the intellectual world, since Caliban proves an effective policeman and leaves his superiors a free hand in the laboratory; how Ariel (the religious principle) acquires a firmer hold on life and no longer gives up the ghost at the faintest hint of change.
 Indeed, Ariel flourishes in the service of Prospero under the external government of the many-headed brute.
-Religion and knowledge are as imperishable as the world they dignify.
-Thus, out of the depths rises unvanquished the essential idealism of Renan.
+These works demonstrate Renan's lifelong attempt to reconcile religious sentiments with scientific and philosophical idealism.